 When the axis is 1

-When we specify the axis=1, the argmax function will find the index of the max element horizontally in the multidimensional array that the user specified.
+, the argmax function will find the index of the max element horizontally in the multidimensional array that the user specified.
 Let’s understand it by an illustration below.

 In the above illustration, argmax() function returned the max element index from the 1st row which is 2 and then returned the max element index from the 2nd row which is 1, and the same does for the 3rd and the 4th row.